cplagz/GarDoor-Car/README.md

 Power your NodeMCU via the same type of power supply used to charge Android phones or power a RaspberryPi.
 Powering the NodeMCU via MicroUSB is recommended since the relay module & DHT22 sensor can be powered via the NodeMCU VIN (or VU on the LoLin v3 variant) pin.

 #### 5. Solderless breadboard (400 tie-point or larger)
 The NodeMCU may be mounted in the center of this breadboard nicely, leaving a female port next to each NodeMCU pin on both sides.
-However for this project it is important that the side of the NodeMCU which contains pins D1, D2 etc, has two ports free.
-This is because the two ultrasonic sensors use the same trigger pin, and the relay and DHT22 sensor both use the 5v VIN power pin.
-If the NodeMCU is placed so that two ports are free on one side, this makes it easy to use male-to-female jumper wires to make connections from the NodeMCU to the relay module and the three sensors.
+However for this project it is important that the two ultrasonic sensors use the same trigger pin, and the relay and DHT22 sensor both use the 5v VIN power pin.

+To overcome this you could use male-to-male jumper wires.
+You would connect the 5v/ground and one set of 3.3v/ground NodeMCU pins to each set of outside power rails on the breadboard using male-to-male jumper wires.
+Then connect the male end of a male-to-female jumper wire for a relay/sensor's power and ground to a + (for power) or - (for ground) port on the appropriate 3.3V or 5V rail to provide power/ground to components using the rails.

+In the same way, you would connect the NodeMCU output to be used as the trigger (pin D5) to a port above the NodeMCU using a male-to-male jumper wire.
+Then you would connect the male end of the male-to-female jumper wires connected to the trig pin of each ultrasonic sensor, to two ports in the same line on the broadboard as the male end of the wire connected to pin D5 of the NodeMCU.

+You may also choose to mount the DHT22 and/or relay modules directly on the breadboard by inserting their pins vertically into ports above the NodeMCU.
+If do this you will require male-to-male jumper wires to connect the 3 ports of the DHT22 and 3 ports of the relay to the appropriate ports on the breadboard to link to the NodeMCU's pins.

 This makes for a clean and solderless installation.
 Finally, these breadboards often also have an adhesive backing, making mounting in your project box easy.

-You could also use male-to-male jumper wires to connect 5v/ground and/or 3.3v/ground NodeMCU pins to each set of outside power rails on the breadboard, and then connect the male end of the male-to-female jumper wires for a relay/sensor's power and ground to a + (for power) or - (for ground) port on the appropriate 3.3V or 5V rail to provide power/ground to components using the rails.

-You may also choose to mount the DHT22 and/or relay directly on the breadboard by inserting the pins vertically into ports above the NodeMCU.
-If do this you will require male-to-male jumper wires to connect the 3 ports of the DHT22 and 3 ports of the relay to the appropriate ports on the breadboard to link to the NodeMCU.

 #### 6. A DHT22 module (optional)
 This sensor provides temperature/humidity readings to GarDoor-Car, but is optional and can be disabled in the auth.h file.
 The module verion (which is mounted on a board) is recommended, since the board includes a pull-up resister to reduce the output to 3.3v (the DHT22 is powered using 5v).
 If you use a DHT22 sensor (without a module board), you will need to use a 10k Ω resistor wired to the power input and the data pin of the DHT22 to act as a pull-up.